United States recognition of Jerusalem as capital of Israel: Israel and Palestine

 In Bethlehem, religious leaders turned off Christmas tree lights outside the Church of the Nativity for three days to protest Trump's announcement.
 Nazareth scaled back Christmas celebrations, canceling singing and dancing performances in protest.

 There were demonstrations throughout the West Bank and Gaza Strip.
 As of 18 December 2017 nine Palestinians had been killed in clashes.
 Two protesters were shot dead when participating in a riot on the Gaza border fence on December 8.
 A 14-year old Palestinian boy suffered serious injuries after being hit by a rubber bullet during a protest.

 Two Hamas members were killed in Israeli airstrikes on December 9 on Hamas facilities in response to a rocket attack from Gaza.
 The Gaza Health Ministry reported that 15 people had been injured in a strike that hit a military facility.

 An Israeli security guard was stabbed and critically wounded by a Palestinian near Jerusalem's central bus station on December 10.
-On December 11, the Israeli Defense Forces reported that two rockets were fired into Israel from the Gaza Strip.
+On December 11, the Israel Defense Forces reported that two rockets were fired into Israel from the Gaza Strip.
 On December 12, two Islamic Jihad Movement in Palestine militants were killed in an explosion initially claimed to be a drone strike, however the IDF denied this and a later Islamic Jihad statement claimed this was an accident.

 Israeli Air Force targeted three Hamas facilities on early morning of December 14 in response to rockets fired from Gaza hours earlier on the previous day with one landing in an open field of Eshkol Regional Council, two shot down and one falling inside a school in Gaza's Beit Hanoun, damaging a classroom.
 According to a Palestinian security official, the Hamas sites struck by Israeli military suffered major damage and some nearby homes suffered light damage, amidst reports of light injuries.

 On December 14, after Israel shut its border crossing with Gaza, tens of thousands of Palestinians and militants attended a Hamas rally in Gaza.
 The IDF said the Kerem Shalom crossing and Erez checkpoint would be closed indefinitely "in accordance with security assessments".